hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   of their internal context.
 Such fuzzer instances can be reused as required within a single or even across multiple such chains.

+Either one could use these traits and predefined entities directly, in their programs, or through the Rtm and Cfgfiles mentioned below or through the FuzzerK program.

 #### CfgFiles